dylan-thomas832/dotfiles/bin/README.md

 ## Scripts used in install & update

-- `new_install_update.sh`
+- `aptget_upgrade.sh`
     - Perform "update" and "upgrade" tasks with package manager to get a new install up-to-date.

+- `aptget_normal.sh`
+    - Acquire required libraries/packages from package manager on new installs.
+    - Regular install.

-- `aptget_packages.sh`
+- `aptget_complete.sh`
-    - Acquire wanted libraries/packages from package manager on new installs.
+    - Acquire all wanted libraries/packages from package manager on new installs.
-    - __NOTE__: I may refactor only the necessary packages into this.
-Then, there may be a secondary install.conf.yaml for "full installs" that include all packages.
+    - "full installs" that include all packages

-- `check_for_wsl.sh`
+- `check_wsl.sh`
     - Check whether we are running the Linux "system" using WSL or natively.
     - If native Linux distro, install the powerline-fonts for terminal directly
     - Otherwise, the user must download, open, and "install" them on the Windows side.

-- `vim_setup.sh`
+- `setup_vim.sh`
     - Copies vim color scheme files into the correct directory

 ## Helper Scripts